Certificate in Juvenile Justice Youth Development

 Learning Outcomes

-The Certificate in Juvenile Justice Youth Development at FHSU prepares students to make a positive impact in youth-focused roles by providing a solid foundation in developmental psychology and justice principles.
-Students who complete the certificate will gain the theoretical knowledge and practical skills needed to address complex issues affecting young people in diverse environments, from schools to community organizations.
+The Certificate in Juvenile Justice Youth Development provides a solid foundation in developmental psychology and juvenile justice principles.
+Students who complete the certificate gain the knowledge and skills necessary to address the complex issues faced by youth in diverse settings such as schools and community organizations, empowering them to contribute positively to these environments.

 Develop a Strong Understanding of Adolescent Psychology